cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

 Allowing the application to handle ordering enables the application to define how it would like the block constructed.

-Currently, there is a default `PrepareProposal` implementation provided by the application.
+Currently, there is a `PrepareProposal` implementation provided by the application.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/baseapp/baseapp.go#L868-L916